boyney123/event-driven-architecture-journey-talk-resources/README.md

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/3268013/234830948-fc02da47-1228-456d-9803-a8773c5e2f65.png">

-Building an event-driven architecture is a journey, these resources can help you understand and dive deeper into the three stages I have highlighted
+Building an event-driven architecture is a journey, these resources can help you understand and dive deeper into the three stages I have highlighted:

 - [Initial Design](#initial-design)
   - Where should you start when building EDA applications?
 Understanding behaviour of systems can help vs diving straight in